Why Preparing for Ayahuasca Ceremonies Matters

 - Red meat

-- Junk food and unhealthy snacks
+- Junk food and processed snacks

 - Soft drinks and chocolate